 Areas of Study: EUROPE

 Born in Toronto and raised in Montreal, I completed a BA in History at Concordia University.
 After graduating in 1993, I set off for central New Jersey where I entered the Ph.D. program in History at Rutgers University.
-From 1996-1999, I spent three glorious years roaming the archives, libraries and streets of Paris.
+From 1996-1999, I spent three glorious years roaming the streets of Paris.
 I joined the faculty at SFU in 2001 and completed my doctoral dissertation in 2002.

 Since the beginning of my academic career, I have been interested in the study of a wide range of cultural objects and moments from the French past.
 My early research included subjects as diverse as the emergent science of handwriting analysis in nineteenth-century France and the "uncanny" rehabilitation of wounded soldiers during and after World War I. My book, Future Tense: The Culture of Anticipation in France Between the Wars, examines representations of the future and the futuristic between 1918 and 1939.
 I have also published articles on experimental and documentary film and history, including the work of Peter Watkins and Louis Malle.
 I am currently in the early stages of a SSHRC-funded book project on the cultural politics of the atomic age in postwar France.
 I am also the host of New Books in French Studies, a monthly podcast featuring interviews with scholars of France and the Francophone world about their latest books.
 The podcast is one of over 80 channels in the New Books Network providing listeners within and outside of the academy with an opportunity to learn more about recent scholarship in a wide range of fields.